Robert Tsao

-Tsao Hsing-cheng (曹興誠 (Tsao Hsing-cheng); born 24 February 1947), also known by his English name Robert, is a Taiwanese billionaire businessman best known as the founder of United Microelectronics Corporation (UMC).
+Tsao Hsing-cheng (曹興誠 (Cáo Xīngchéng); born 24 February 1947), also known by his English name Robert, is a Taiwanese billionaire businessman best known as the founder of United Microelectronics Corporation (UMC).
 His net worth was estimated at US$2.7 billion in 2022.

 Early life and education

 Tsao was born in 1947 in Beijing, China.
 He was one of six siblings.
 A year and a half later, he moved with his family to Taiwan during the Great Retreat since his father had taken a job in Taiwan teaching Mandarin as part of a Kuomintang (KMT) campaign of sinicization in the former Japanese colony.

 After graduating from Taipei Municipal Chien Kuo High School, Tsai graduated from National Taiwan University with a bachelor's degree in electrical engineering and business management in 1969.
 He then earned a master's degree in management science from National Chiao Tung University in 1972.